 While most enterprises have a number of security measures in place to protect their central servers—integral as they are to operational sustainability—endpoint devices must also be adequately protected.
 After all, endpoints pose a significant security risk because they have access to both central servers and the outside world at large.
 As such, they’re prime targets for cybercriminals, and once compromised, can allow a hacker to gain access to one’s entire network.

 Moral of the story: any flaw or gap in endpoint protection can lead to the loss of critical company data from a server.
 Enterprises must take special measures to reduce the likelihood of this ever happening.

-Why is endpoint security important?
+Why endpoint security is important

-What constitutes a good endpoint protection plan?
+The components of a good endpoint protection plan

 1. Policy management

-- The option to customize device policies.
+- The option to customize device policies

-- The option to customize user policies.
+- The option to customize user policies

-- Policies in place for protocol overrides.
+- Policies in place for protocol overrides

 2. Patch management